bors-ng/bors-ng.github.io/getting-started.md

     your CI system needs to run the test suite on that commit.
     You can test this by pushing a commit to one of those branches by hand and seeing if it runs.

-    Your CI system will probably work with GitHub either by registering a webhook (Settings -> Webhooks), and integration, or a service (Settings -> Integrations & Services).
+    Your CI system will probably work with GitHub either by registering a webhook (Settings -> Webhooks), an integration, or a service (Settings -> Integrations & Services).
-    If there's nothing about your CI system in any of those areas, it probably isn't set up right.
+    If there's nothing about your CI system in either of those two screens, it probably isn't set up right.

     If this is the problem, bors will time out every time.